-- 3. Once funding recommendations the Resource Allocation Request(s) are received from the five district committees, District Council is responsible for ensuring that resources are aligned to overall planning and allocated to initiatives that contribute to the achievement of RSCCD Goals Strategic Directions and RSCCD Objectives.
-To make this link between planning and resource allocation transparent, District Council uses a Budget Modification Rubric to prioritize each Budget Modification Recommendation based on the extent to which it is aligned with current RSCCD Goals and RSCCD Objectives and/or is justified by health or safety concerns.
-District Council makes a recommendation of prioritized allocation requests to the Chancellor.
-District Council then reviews and acts on the proposal recommendation should funding not be available to meet the needs of all requests.
-District Council then assigns the Chancellor's Cabinet Fiscal Resources committee to review and recommend the source and use of funds for the prioritized recommendations, including contributions from the other budget centers and/or the re-allocation of funds.
-District Council then reviews and acts on the proposal should funding not be available to meet the needs of all requests. - 4.
-To provide the opportunity for Board oversight of the RSCCD Goals Strategic Directions, when the tentative budget is presented to the Board each June and the final budgets are is presented to the Board for adoption each September June, the presentation includes a review of the RSCCD Mission Statement, the RSCCD Goals Strategic Directions and RSCCD Objectives as well as the identification of specific budget items that directly relate to the RSCCD Goals Strategic Directions and RSCCD Objectives where appropriate. - 5.
-To ensure effective allocation of resources, this process shall be reviewed annually by POE.
+- 3.4.
+District Council reviews the updated budget assumptions from FRC to ensure alignment with RSCCD Mission, Strategic Directions, Goals, and Objectives and to confirm that available funding supports districtwide priorities.
+If resources are insufficient to support all requests, District Council deliberates on necessary adjustments.
+District Council then forwards its final recommendation to the Chancellor for inclusion in the budget presented to the Board of Trustees.
+District Council then assigns the Chancellor's Cabinet to review and recommend the source and use of funds for the prioritized recommendations, including contributions from the other budget centers and/or the re-allocation of funds.
+District Council then reviews and acts on the proposal should funding not be available to meet the needs of all requests. - 4.5.
+The final step in the resource allocation approval process is Board oversight.
+The tentative budget is presented to the Board of Trustees each June, and the final budget is presented each September for adoption.
+These presentations may include a review of the RSCCD Mission Statement, Strategic Directions, Goals, and Objectives, along with identification of specific budget items that directly support them, where appropriate.
+To provide the opportunity for Board-oversight of the RSCCD Goals, when the tentative and final budgets are presented to the Board-each June, the presentation includes a review of the RSCCD Mission Statement, the RSCCD Goals and RSCCD Objectives as well as the identification of specific budget items that directly relate to the RSCCD Goals and RSCCD Objectives where appropriate. - 5.6.
+To ensure effective allocation of resources, this process and the prioritization rubric shall be reviewed annually by POE.